 People want to extract information as fast as possible and it’s your prime duty to make it happen.
 Read this guide to boost up your WordPress site.

-Use a cache plugin if you are on a shared server and try to add a CDN for enhanced blasting speed boost.
+Use a cache plugin if you are on a shared server and try to add a CDN for an enhanced blasting speed boost.

 Place a search bar in the header or in the sidebar above the other widgets.
 Also, help your users with continuous feeding of content.
 Place a related post below the content and fresh post widget in the sidebar.